 Monitoring Impact of the non-core curriculum:

 Whole school areas for development are identified as a result of data analysis – these areas are bespoke to each school.
 For example, a weak area in Geography could be ‘Place Knowledge’’ whereas a weak area in science could be ‘Working Scientifically’.
 The data analysis enables CPD to be implemented to ‘close the gap’ in these curriculum areas for all children in all year groups.
-Tracking skills for each class in the same way also allows further support to be provided for teachers as necessary.

 Further details of the Primary National Curriculum can be found on the following links: